 At Dassault Systèmes, we recognize that to manage our climate risks, which is one of our most critical risks as outlined above, we need to measure our impact and set out targets.
 We report on environmental targets and KPIs in Chapter 2 of our Annual Report.

-We use the “GHG Protocol” to analyze our carbon emissions.
+We use the “GHG Protocol” to analyze our carbon intensity per employee.
 The assessment of greenhouse gas emissions includes:

 Note on Scope 3 emissions from Use of Goods Sold: